TonyChanhNguyen/MigratingApplicationUsingMigrationHub/content/4-MigratingInfrastructure/_index.md

 pre : " <b> 4. </b> "
 ---

-After discovering your existing infrastructure, we will perform migrate it in AWS without downtime.
+After discovering and receiving recommendations your existing infrastructure, we will perform migrate it in AWS without downtime.

 ### Content
 + 4.1 [Migrating your application](../4-migratinginfrastructure/4.1-migratingyourapplication/)